-Jessen also spoke about how he had had a previous hair transplant procedure four years ago.
+Jessen also spoke about how he had undergone a previous FUT hair restoration procedure four years ago.
 The TV doctor explained: “Most of my hair grew back after the pneumonia but there was just a bit less.
 Any serious illness can result in hair loss.
 The same thing can happen to women after they give birth.”

 Whilst technology has undoubtedly advanced in terms of hair transplants, the fact is that a surgical procedure will generally carry more risks than attempting to treat hair loss medically.
 As Jessen rightfully states, any serious illness can result in hair loss, though the reason that women lose their hair due to post-partum hair loss after birth is slightly different.